 Introduction to the Egg Float Test

-This egg-floating test is famous because it’s easy to perform and requires no special equipment.
-However, many misconceptions about the egg floating test can lead to inaccurate results.
+This egg-floating test is popular because it’s simple and requires no equipment.
+However, many egg-floating test myths can produce inaccurate results.

 How Does the Egg Float Test Work?

-The egg float test is based on the principle of buoyancy.
-An eggshell is porous, which means it allows air to pass through.
+The egg float test depends on buoyancy.
+Eggshells are porous, which allows air to pass.

 Egg Float Test Myth vs. Reality